 Nipple candidiasis is over diagnosed.
 Pain due to Candida albicans infection is often confused with pain due to poor latching or nipple vasospasm (see below).
 Early skin breakdown of the nipple in the first few weeks of lactation is usually due to sucking trauma or bacterial infection.
 Breastfeeding technique should be reviewed by an experienced midwife or lactation consultant.
 Nipple candidiasis usually presents with the later onset of new nipple pain and generally coincides with oral candidiasis in the breastfeeding infant.
 Mother or infant may be asymptomatic.
 Regardless, both infant and mother require treatment.

-Postpartum women can have increased skin sensitivity to environmental irritants and those with an atopic history can present with an eczema flare.
+Postpartum women can have increased skin sensitivity to environmental irritants and those with an atopic history can present with a flare of nipple eczema.
 Topical corticosteroids are the main treatment.
 They should be applied sparingly after a breastfeed.
 Ointments are preferred to creams.

 This is a common occurrence in women who are experiencing difficulty with breastfeeding.
 Vasospasm in the vessels of the nipple results in colour change in the nipple and stabbing shooting pain.
 Vasospasm can occur in women experiencing difficulties with breastfeeding.
 This is often triggered by an initial injury to the nipple but may also be a response to cold or a manifestation of Raynaud phenomenon.
 This can be managed by using warm dry compresses and avoiding cold.
 Some women have found that squeezing the nipple base and massaging forward can restore blood flow and prevent a painful episode.
 Input from a lactation consultant or experienced midwife is advised.